 For more info on subways and buses click here.

 New York City is known for its famous yellow cabs, but unfortunately, they’re not all wheelchair accessible.
 If you have a manual wheelchair and are able to come out of it, you’ll manage to ride the regular yellow cabs as the drivers are not allowed to refuse wheelchair users.

-However, there are currently 233 wheelchair accessible taxicabs throughout the city and they can be requested from Accessible Dispatch by either calling, texting, booking online or by using the mobile app.
+However, there are currently 233 wheelchair accessible taxicabs throughout the city, and they can be requested from Accessible Dispatch by either calling, texting, booking online, or using the mobile app.